 Individual risk versus group risk

 Say the tool gives you a five-year risk of 1.7 percent.
-This means the tool estimates that 1.7 percent of women who have risk factors similar to your own will develop breast cancer over the next five years.
+This means the tool estimates that 1.7 percent of women who have risk factors similar to yours will develop breast cancer over the next five years.
 But, the tool cannot predict which of these women will go on to be diagnosed.

 How to interpret your estimated risk

 The Breast Cancer Risk Assessment Tool was designed to be used by health care providers.
 So, if you use the tool on your own, it may be hard to understand what the risk it calculates means for you.
-If you have questions about your risk of breast cancer, talk to your health care provider.
+If you have questions about your risk of breast cancer, talk to your provider.

 Limitations of the Breast Cancer Risk Assessment Tool